BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/01/index.md

 - 1 x M3 Nut (Nylon Lock)
 - 2 x Wood Pieces

-Use supplied wrench to hold the lock nut while you tighten the screw.
-Do not overtighten.
+Use the supplied wrench to hold the lock nut while you tighten the screw.

+*IMPORTANT:* Do not overtighten.
 Make sure that the joint can move easily.
+If it is too tight, your motors will not be able to move the joint during robot arm operation.

 <img src="support.jpg" style="zoom:15%;" class="image center" />